nicolasdevelop-hub/Patient-Registration/README.md

 ## 👤 Author
 ```
-Developed by [Seu Nome] as part of my Computer Science studies (OSSU curriculum).
+Developed by Nicolas as part of my Computer Science studies (OSSU curriculum).
 ```